gogabrielordonez/gogabrielordonez/README.md

 ### Summary

 I'm not a researcher who lives in a notebook.
 I'm the **TPM who takes the researcher's notebook and scales it to 10 million users without crashing the network**.
-I did it for 5G infrastructure, and now I'm doing it for LLMs and GenAI systems.
+I did it for computing infrastructure, and now I'm doing it for LLMs and GenAI systems.

 **15+ years** delivering large-scale distributed systems. **Decade-long evolution**: heuristic automation (2011) → predictive ML (Huawei Global Innovation Award, 2017) → GenAI (2024).